erdzeichen/KiMoPack/docs/source/Fitting.rst

 the name "ki" with i =0-99 and then their lower limit is set to zero (unless they have already a lower limit >0).

+KiMoPack also uses parameters without values to give specific instructions to the model building and fitting routine.
+Currently implemented are names like "background" that adds a new background state to be fitted for all timepoints "infinite" that lets the final state be different from the original and "explicit_GS", which adds the ground state bleach as an explicit component.

 The parameter are handled as a lmfit Parameter object.
 Inside the fitting function this object is converted into a pandas Dataframe that is handed to the function generating the time dependent